peteqian/A-Star-CPP-Testing/README.md

 ## Making changes to the source code.
 For the actual program, the source code is located in ass3-refactor.cpp and ass3-refactor.h.
 As for the test cases.
 You can either separate your test cases into a new file in the home/test/ directory or work in an existing file.
-Preferably separate test case for cod readability.
+Preferably separate test case for code readability.

 # Notes:
 1. The executable of the test program is built in build/test.
 Any files you create in your test code will be located in this directory.